galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >
 > - **The first part of the form collects the new tool name and dependencies to be installed.**
 > - In this case, no Conda dependency is used .
-> - bash can be specified as a conda dependency, but it is not very version dependent and usually available on the command line.
+> - bash can be specified as a conda dependency, but it is not very version dependent and usually available.
 Reproducibility is not an issue for this trivial example.
 When it is, specify the dependencies and their versions here and the generated tool will always use them.
-> - The script pasted into the text box will emit a string including the first command line parameter - such as "Hello Galaxy Training Network"
+> - If run in a shell, the bash script in the text box will emit a string that includes the first command line parameter - such as "Hello Galaxy Training Network"
 > - This will be collected from STDOUT (configured below) into a new history output file (named and configured below)
 > - Positional parameters are chosen so the first parameter on the command line will be emitted when the script runs.
 >